 We are focusing on composite biomaterials synthesis via combining natural, synthetic and/or modify the surface of the materials in chemical and biological aspects to induce cell behavior for tissue regeneration.
 Gathering different sources may help to generate better cell response and tissue repair.

-We are conducting researches concentrated on tissues (mainly for musculoskeletal system tissues as bone, cartilage, muscle and tendon) by using multiple cell types (primarily with stem cells) and various biomaterials affecting different mechanotransductive strategies and try to alter the cell behavior.
+We are conducting researches concentrated on tissues (mainly for musculoskeletal system tissues as bone, cartilage, muscle) by using multiple cell types (primarily with stem cells) and various biomaterials affecting different mechanotransductive strategies and try to alter the cell behavior.

-Our group focuses on the production of polymers which have various bulk and surface properties, shapes and geometries with different polymerization techniques (such as emulsion, suspension and others).
+Our group focuses on the production of polymers that have various bulk and surface properties, shapes, and geometries with different polymerization techniques (such as emulsion, suspension, and others).
 One of the main goals is to produce these polymeric systems in preferred sizes (micro to nano; magnetic or non-magnetic) and use them for cellular application, controlled release, biomedical and non-viral gene therapy purposes.